 Setting goals to attain financial freedom

-1. Understand your expenses and plan a fixed budget – The key to financial planning is understanding your current income and expenses, establishing a budget and sticking to it.
-To attain a clear assessment of your financial situation, the first step is to evaluate the following - your current monthly income sources and expenditures.
-Your expenditures include regular spending such as house rent, educational fees, utility bills, premiums and EMIs, educational fees etc. Next, make a fixed plan that is in line with your current earnings and outflow and stick to it.
-A fixed budget places a healthy constraint on your spending while also providing you with a budget that you should aspire to save.
+The key to financial planning is understanding your current income and expenses, establishing a budget, and sticking to it.
+To attain a clear assessment of your financial situation, the first step is to evaluate your current monthly income sources and expenditures.
+Your expenditures include regular expenses such as house rent, educational fees, utility bills, premiums and EMIs, and educational expenses.
+Next, make a fixed plan that aligns with your current earnings and outflow and stick to it.
+A fixed budget places a healthy constraint on your spending while also providing you with a budget you should aspire to save.

-2. Pursue the habit of saving - Saving money, and achieving long-term objectives like pursuing education, buying a home, or retirement are all possible with a strong financial strategy.
-Depending on your stage of career, current income levels and outflow, get into the habit of regular saving.
+Saving money and achieving long-term objectives like pursuing education, buying a home, or retirement is all possible with a robust financial strategy.
+Depending on your career stage, current income levels and outflow, get into the habit of regular saving.
 Set a yearly savings target, and ensure you meet it.
-With every new year, increase your savings target to ensure you are building a sufficient corpus for the future.
+With every new year, increase your savings target to ensure you build a sufficient corpus for the future.

-3. Protection for yourself and family - Life and health insurance is a financial safety net that you may rely on in times of need.
+Life and health insurance is a financial safety net that you may rely on in times of need.
 It is a crucial and priceless instrument.
-It ensures financial security in the event of a rare life crisis and hence, it must be an imperative part of financial planning.
+It ensures financial security in a rare life crisis; hence, it must be an imperative part of financial planning.
 It not only provides financial security, but it also lessens stress later in life, particularly when things go wrong.

-4. Build an emergency fund with your surplus - When you have funds set aside for an emergency, it may take weight off your shoulders and make it seem like an inconvenience rather than a financial hardship.
+When you have funds set aside for an emergency, it may take the weight off your shoulders and make it seem like an inconvenience rather than a financial hardship.
 Begin with a small amount; the main goal is to get started and slowly keep adding until you have saved enough.
-Your singular objective should be to save at least three to six months' worth of expenses.
-If you're the sole breadwinner or your income is unpredictable, you may also want to save more than six months' worth of expenses.
-Your emergency fund should be in a liquid and in an accessible form always.
+Your singular objective should be to save at least three to six months of expenses.
+If you're the sole breadwinner or your income is unpredictable, you may also want to save more than six months' expenses.
+Your emergency fund should be liquid and in an accessible form always.

-5. Build a long-term asset - Building a long-term asset such as investing in a house is a great investment option.
-It will generate passive income every month and its value will only increase with time, hence, helping you build long-term wealth.
-In order to buy a house, it is important to have the following - a sizeable down payment that does not affect your current living standards and near-term plans, a good credit score and a comfortable debt-to-income ratio which will help you get a loan with good interest rates.
+A long-term asset such as investing in a house is a great investment option.
+It will generate passive income every month, and its value will only increase with time, helping you build long-term wealth.
+To buy a house, it is important to have a sizeable down payment that does not affect your current living standards and near-term plans, a good credit score and a comfortable debt-to-income ratio which will help you get a loan with reasonable interest rates.

-6. Maintain a healthy credit score - To map out your finances in a wise manner and achieve your long-term goals, a healthy credit score is of utmost importance.
+A healthy credit score is of utmost importance to map out your finances wisely and achieve your long-term goals.
 It is a crucial element that assesses a person’s financial credibility and increases the likelihood of credit card sanctions and loan approvals.
-It also suggests that a person is less likely to default, allowing lenders to extend credit and thus, puts the borrower in a favorable position to negotiate higher limits and lower interest rates with potential lenders.
+It also suggests that a person is less likely to default, allowing lenders to extend credit.
+Thus, the borrower is in a favourable position to negotiate higher limits and lower interest rates with potential lenders.

-Take time to assess your financial goals, just as you might set fitness or lifestyle goals.
-To avoid overburdening yourself and keep things running smoothly, set reasonable goals and desires.
+Take time to assess your financial planning goals, just as you might set fitness or lifestyle goals.
+Set reasonable goals and desires to avoid overburdening yourself and keep things running smoothly.
 Remember, achieving financial goals is a step-by-step procedure to be followed one day at a time.
 When actioned well, financial goals can have a long-term and positive impact on your financial well-being.